 H. Page Charges:

 After a manuscript has been accepted for publication, the author’s institution will be approached with a request to pay a charge of $110 per page to cover part of the cost of publication.
-If the page charge is honored, the author will receive 100 free reprints (without covers).
 Color photos judged to be essential to demonstrate the results of a paper may be printed in color, but will incur extra cost on the author.
 Detailed instructions will accompany the page proofs.